 Make the Car Ride More Comfortable

 - Adjust what your dog sees.
 Watching the world speed by in a blur through a side window can nauseate anyone.
-Put your dog in the middle seat in the back so he’s more likely to look forward.
-Use a doggie seat belt or safety harness to keep him safely in place.
+Put your dog in the middle seat in the back so they’re more likely to look forward.
+Use a doggie seat belt or safety harness to keep them safely in place.
 Some dog owners prefer using a solid-sided crate to limit their dog’s field of vision.

 - Restrict your dog’s food intake prior to travel.
 If possible, withhold food for 12 hours before the car trip.
 But don’t restrict access to fresh water.

-Conditioning and Desensitizing To Treat Carsickness
+Conditioning and Desensitizing to Treat Carsickness

 You can take steps to help your dog overcome motion sickness and car anxiety.
 Start with putting the pup in the car with you for a few minutes a day.
-Don’t turn on the car or drive anywhere, just sit quietly, giving praise and gently petting.
+Don’t turn on the car or drive anywhere; just sit quietly, giving praise and gently petting.

 Medication for Your Dog’s Carsickness

 When nothing else works, your veterinarian may recommend medication, such as something for nausea or anti-anxiety medication.
 The vet may even suggest a sedative.
-There are also natural herbs and plants that may help to calm your dog and settle his stomach, such as lavender, ginger, and valerian.
+There are also natural herbs and plants that may help to calm your dog and settle their stomach, such as lavender, ginger, and valerian.
 Be sure to consult your vet before giving your dog any medications or herbal remedies.